Ghibli Park | COLUMN | AMAZING AICHI Japan

 About Ghibli Park

-Ghibli Park is a park that represents the world of Studio Ghibli, in harmony with the forest.
+Ghibli Park is a park that represents the world of Studio Ghibli, created with close consultation with the surrounding forest.

-There are also buses that can take you to the park from Nagoya Station and Chubu Centrair International Airport.
+Direct buses are also available from Nagoya Station and Chubu Centrair International Airport.

 Hill of Youth

-Anyone can use this elevator, even without a Ghibli Park ticket.
+Visitors can ride the elevator without a Ghibli Park ticket.

 Elevator Tower